 Your online presence can be a valuable part of your job search.
 Employers look online to recruit new hires and gather information about potential employees, and job seekers can expand their professional network by using sites like LinkedIn, Facebook, and Twitter.
 With that in mind, it's important to take the time to make sure your online image is professional.

-- Delete inactive accounts that you no longer use and remove any potentially damaging content (photos, videos, text, etc.) that may offend employers.
+- Delete inactive accounts you no longer use and remove any potentially offensive or controversial content.

-- Also ask your online connections to remove any inappropriate content about you from their sites; request that they refrain from posting similar content in the future.
+- Ask your connections to remove any inappropriate content about you from their sites and request that they refrain from posting similar content in the future.

-- Establish a presence on websites where you know professionals in your field tend to "hang out."
-Create profiles on these sites and interact with other members on discussion boards, wiki spaces, and blogs.
+- Establish a presence on sites where you know professionals in your field tend to spend time.

-- Complete a profile on LinkedIn, a professional networking site that helps you connect with those you know and those you want to know.
-Follow these helpful guides on how to build a complete profile (pdf) and how to network effectively (pdf) on the site.
+- Complete a profile on LinkedIn; Follow these helpful guides on how to build a complete profile (pdf) and how to network effectively (pdf) on the site.

-- Utilize other social media sites professionally such as Twitter, Facebook, Pinterest, and Instagram to further develop and promote your brand.
+- Utilize other social media sites and blogs to further develop and promote your brand.

-- Finally, be sure to do a Google search for your name regularly (at least twice monthly) and set up Google alerts for your name, email address and phone number; this will keep you stay up to date on what employers might find when they search for you online.
+- Google search your name regularly and set up Google alerts for your name and contact information to stay up to date on what employers might find when they search for you online.